jeirf12/appnativophp/README.md

 ## App Native PHP

-I show a basci example of session handling in php.
+I show a basic example of session handling in php.

 ## Author